Log in or Register

 Who must apply for a towing business authorisation?

-Once the new requirements are introduced into the regulations, all crash towing businesses (regulated towing businesses) will need to be authorised to undertake crash towing (or regulated towing).
-Authorisation will also require regulated towing businesses to have a storage yard that meets certain standards.
+The amended Towing Services Regulations 2026 require all crash towing businesses (regulated towing businesses) to be authorised to undertake crash towing (regulated towing).
+Authorisation also requires regulated towing businesses to have a storage yard that meets certain standards.
 See Storage yard requirements for more information.

 Authorisations for towing workers will be introduced in a later stage.